 Where I currently work, there are several people from throughout the community that also ply their trade here.
 One of the fellows whom I’ll call James so as to keep his identity private, served with my Dad in those early 80’s years in the local Volunteer Fire Department.
 James and I would sit around during break periods and talk about those old days.
 Somehow one evening, the conversation turned to Christmas and other holidays.
 I recounted an abbreviated version of the events above and explained to James how my Dad had finally had a good year and turned into Santa Claus overnight and threw a big Christmas in ’86.
 James then proceeded to enlighten me to some details I had never been privy to before.

-He said that “Santa” was a heck of a man, and just because I may not have gotten a lot of toys and such those years, doesn’t mean that there wasn’t much to go around, it just meant that there was more gifts being given to some folks who maybe needed it a little more than I did.
+He said that “Santa” was a heck of a man, and just because I may not have gotten a lot of toys and such those years, doesn’t mean that there wasn’t much to go around, it just meant that there were more gifts being given to some folks who maybe needed it a little more than I did.

 He piqued my interest and we continued talking and he opened my eyes to so much about those years.
 He reminded me of the Christmas parties that the Fire Department would host every year.
 He reminded me that every kid there got a new toy.
 He said that in those years when the fundraising for the party came in below what was needed, it was my Dad who donated the rest to make sure that every needy child in town got something there and went home happy.